Aaddrriikkaa15/HousePricePrediction/README.md

 # HousePricePrediction

 Welcome to my **House Price Prediction** project!
-This project demonstrates a complete **data science pipeline** — from data preprocessing and feature engineering to model training and custom predictions.
+This project demonstrates a complete **data science pipeline** — from data preprocessing and feature engineering to model training and custom predictions with a UI streamlit interface.

 ---